modelyst/dbgen/docs/common_errors.md

 You will also see this error if you do not set a value for `outputs` at all in your `@transform` definition, and your function returns multiple outputs.
 If you do not specify any output names, then DBgen assumes that the transform has only one output and gives it the name `"out"`.

-In either case, the solution to this problem is to define a list of output names in `@transfom(outputs=[...])` that is the same length as the number of outputs that your function returns.
+In either case, the solution to this problem is to define a list of output names in `@transform(outputs=[...])` that is the same length as the number of outputs that your function returns.

 ### Missing Identifying Information